 The primary purpose of assessment is to systematically improve the quality of student learning, teaching, research, service, and processes at UM.
 We use our assessment process to demonstrate to our regional accrediting body, SACS, that we are in compliance with a core requirement and several comprehensive standards required for accreditation.
 To ensure our compliance, every degree program and every unit on campus must provide evidence of improvement based on assessment results.

 We recommend assessing 3 to 5 outcomes at any given time.
-For academic programs, an outcome is a general statement of what you expect students to know, think, or be able to do when they complete the program (e.g., Graduates demonstrate professional presentation skills.).
-For non-academic programs, outcomes can range from a general statement of a current service (e.g., The assessment portion of the IR&A web-site meets the needs of the UM Community.) to statements of what you expect clients to know, think or be able to do as a result of the service (e.g., Participants demonstrate good assessment planning.).
+For academic programs, three types of outcomes are recommended (Student Learning, Educational Program, and Student Achievement").
+For non-academic programs, outcomes can range from a general statement of a current service (e.g., The assessment portion of the IR&A web-site meets the needs of the UM Community) to statements of what you expect clients to know, think or be able to do as a result of the service (e.g., Participants demonstrate good assessment planning).

 The means of assessment is the way that the faculty and staff know they are achieving a particular outcome.
 We recommend that each outcome have at least two means of assessment, at least one of which should directly measure the outcome.
 By that, we mean, instead of asking a student or client how well they learned something, ask questions that test their knowledge.